percwg/perc-wg/double/draft-ietf-perc-double.md

 cryptographic context provides integrity and optional confidentiality for the media flowing between the Media Distributor and the endpoints.
-See the framework document that describes this concept in more detail in more detail in [@I-D.jones-perc-private-media-framework].
+See the framework document that describes this concept in more detail in more detail in [@I-D.ietf-perc-private-media-framework].

 This specification RECOMMENDS the SRTP AES-GCM transform [@!RFC7714] to encrypt an RTP packet for the end-to-end cryptographic context.